charliepearse0000/leave-request-system/README.md

 - **Login fails**: Make sure the backend `.env` has a JWT_SECRET set
 - **Database errors**: Check PostgreSQL is running and your database credentials are correct

-For the full API docs, check the Postman collection in `DONT EDIT ANYTHING IN HERE (API)/postman/`.
+For the full API docs, check the Postman collection in `API/postman/`.

 ## Project structure